danglade/shopify-clone/FEATURES.md

   - **Product Editor**: A form to edit all details of an existing product, including the cost per variant.
   - **Image Management**: An interface to upload, reorder, and delete product images.
   - **Product Deletion**: A button to soft-delete a product.
 This will set its status to "Archived" and remove it from public-facing storefronts without permanently deleting the data.
+- **Admin Dashboard - Site-wide Settings**:
+  - **Hero Slider Management**: A dedicated page (`/admin/hero`) to manage the homepage hero carousel.
+    - Drag-and-drop reordering of slides.
+    - Ability to add, edit, and remove slides.
+    - Each slide has fields for an image, title, subtitle, button text, and button link.
+    - Positioning controls for the text/button block (top/middle/bottom and left/center/right).
+    - Global setting for the carousel's autoplay duration.
+  - **Header Settings**: A page (`/admin/settings`) to manage site-wide header behavior.
+    - Configurable announcement bar content (accepts HTML).
+    - Toggle for making the announcement bar dismissible by users.
+    - Toggle to make the entire main header sticky.

 ---